ritik118/graphcheck/README.md

 # Dynamic Graphs for radio groups

-A laravel package to analyze json form for radio groups and create random data for 1000 users and analyze the data through various graphs like piechart,barchart,columnchart,linechart and also to write comment and download the graph with the comment for reports.
+A laravel package to analyze json form for radio groups , analyze the data through various graphs like piechart,barchart,columnchart,linechart also write a comment for particular question and download the graph with the comment for reports.

 **NOTE -** You should make a `virtual host` and run command `php artisan make:auth` before installing my package.